LilianBernot/Image-Classifier/README.md

 # Potential imrovements

 For now, only ```.svg``` pictures are taken into account.
 An improvement would be to take into account more picture formats.

+Some classification with location could be developped.
+It was not in the scope at first as I personnally never have my location activated but I guess it could be useful to many people !